Ha-L0/Ha-L0.github.io/_posts/2022-11-06-[H4]-Proving-Grounds-VULNHUB-seppuku-1.md

 > The executable `/home/tanto/.cgi_bin/bin` is not available.
 {: .prompt-danger }

-So if we can place an executable in the `tanto` home folder in the way it is specified above we can escalate to root with the user `samurai`.
+> So if we can place an executable in the `tanto` home folder in the way it is specified above we can escalate to root with the user `samurai`.
+{: .prompt-info }

-If we remember what we already collected about this machine the leaked `ssh` private keys come to our mind.
+If we remember what we already collected about this machine, the leaked `ssh` private keys come to our mind.
 So far we were not able to use them, but it might be a good idea to test if they are assigned to the user `tanto`.

 Trying to log in with `private.bak` as user `tanto` via `ssh`.
 ```bash